Enrique-Rojas-Villegas/Personal_Portfolio/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

+Basically I created a webpage with some personal information, Banners with the applications i will develop.

 3. Used semantic elements in the index file
 4. Use of a reset file to define general styles
 5. Use of media queries for a responsive design